 - Concurrent Think Aloud (CTA) testing involves real-time feedback and responses from users as they interact with a product.

 - Retrospective Think Aloud (RTA) technique asks users to retrace steps they followed to complete a task.

-- Concurrent Probing (CP) involves asking questions from users while a testing session is in progress.
+- Concurrent Probing (CP) involves asking questions from users, while a testing session is in progress.

 - Retrospective Probing (RP) is about asking questions and thoughts of users after they’ve completed their session.

-Based on the analytics data, you can then enhance the IA, navigation and other UX elements, implement the changes, and again revisit the analytics data to see if the changes resulted in any improvement.
+Based on the analytics data, you can then enhance the IA, navigation, and other UX elements, implement the changes and again revisit the analytics data to see if the changes resulted in any improvement.